12pm30/elec-490-tvbox/README.md

 In simpler words, it is a system that would help the users control their entertainment system with just voice commands and gestures.

-Winners for 2017-18 4th year Computer Engineering Capstone Project.
+Winners for 2017-18 4th year Computer Engineering Capstone Project (https://engineering.queensu.ca/news-events/photos-ece-capstone-design-competiton/)

 ### Authors
 * Group: 32